 When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’.
 What gives?

 After visiting Athens twice (about ten years apart), I can see why Athens can elicit so many strong opinions.
-The city obviously has many appealing aspects, but also a few less appealing ones, so not every visitor may end up being equally enthralled by the Greek capital.
+The city obviously has many appealing aspects, but also perhaps a few less appealing ones, so not every visitor may end up being equally enthralled by the Greek capital.

 Let me explain what I mean.